apache/incubator-hugegraph/APACHE_PROPOSAL.md

 ## Abstract

-HugeGraph is a graph database with high performance and scalability.
+HugeGraph is a high performance scalable graph database.

 ## Proposal

-HugeGraph can provide a large-scale and easy-to-use graph database.
-In the scenario of 100+ billion data (vertices and edges), HugeGraph has complete HTAP capabilities in its internal system.
-In addition, it achieves the balance between availability, performance and cost.
+HugeGraph is a large-scale and easy-to-use graph database.
+In the cases of 100+ billion data (vertices and edges), HugeGraph has complete HTAP capabilities built in its internal system.
+The design goal of HugeGraph is to achieve a balance between availability, performance and cost.

-We have reason to believe that the development of open source community will be stronger and more diverse if HugeGraph is introduced into the Apache Software Foundation.
+We believe that the HugeGraph project will benefit the open source community if HugeGraph is introduced into the Apache Software Foundation.

 ### Background

-HugeGraph graph database was founded at Baidu, the dominant search engine company in China, used to solve the large-scale graph analysis requirements of anti-fraud and protection from black market attacks.
+HugeGraph graph database was initially developed at Baidu, the leading search engine company in China.
+HugeGraph was designed to solve the large-scale graph analysis requirements for the task of anti-fraud.
 Relational databases are usually at a disadvantage in dealing with relational analysis, due to slow join performance, especially in the case of a large-scale graph with multiple dimensions and deep association relationships.
-Graph databases are good at dealing with relational analysis.
+Graph databases are in general considered a good alternative in dealing with large scale relational analysis.

 ### Rationale

 Generally, most graph databases can only process up to 1-billion-scale graphs, but it lacks a system to process 100-billion-scale graphs.
 Some graph databases may only support online query (OLTP), and some graph platforms only support graph computing (OLAP).
-HugeGraph can support both online query and graph computing in the scenarios of 100+ billion data.
+HugeGraph is designed to support both online query and graph computing in the scenarios of 100+ billion data.

 ### Initial Goals

-Although most of the main development of HugeGraph has been completed, there are still some large areas that need future development.
-Some areas we want to focus on in Apache:
+Although most of the main development of HugeGraph has been completed, there are still several areas that still need future development.
+Some areas we want to focus on in the Apache incubation stage include:

-- Higher graph computing loading performance: the current architecture, separation of computing and storage, brings greater flexibility and cost savings, but the performance needs to be improved.
+- Higher graph computing loading performance: the current architecture (especially  the separation of computing and storage) brings greater flexibility and cost savings, but with some performance overhead, which needs to be improved.
-- RocksDB-based sharding storage development, based on the affinity architecture of query and storage: since RocksDB has high performance, but currently HugeGraph only supports the raft-based replication mode, we plan to support scale-out and distributed atomic transactions for RocksDB-based storage.
+- RocksDB-based sharding storage development, based on the affinity architecture of query and storage.
+Since RocksDB is known for its good performance, but currently HugeGraph only supports the raft-based replication mode.
+We plan to support scale-out and distributed atomic transactions for RocksDB-based storage.
 - Parallel OLTP query: at present, HugeGraph can perform parallel OLAP graph-computing, but the OLTP query is only supported for parallel execution on a single machine.
 In certain scenarios, the OLTP query needs to be implemented in parallel on multiple machines.
 - Higher-performance queries: such as supporting faster query optimization, parallel primitive collections, and fine-grained caching strategies.
 - Better usability: more OLTP/OLAP algorithms, APIs and toolchains, rich UI, etc...